Meet our Organizing Team

 All of the activities related to “Overdue Reckoning” are guided by our Principles of Reckoning, which take a bold anti-racist stand for nursing.
 In coming together to talk about race, nurses of color and white nurses share these Principles of Reckoning:

-- We cherish the contributions and honor the voices of Black, Indigenous, Latinx and other Nurses of Color (BILNOC), and yield the floor to their voices throughout our time together.
+- We cherish the contributions and honor the voices of Black, Indigenous, Latina/o and other Nurses of Color, and yield the floor to those voices throughout our time together.

-- We recognize that we cannot move forward without a deep understanding of Black, Indigenous, Latinx and other nurses of color experiences with racism.
+- We recognize that we cannot move forward without a deep understanding of Black, Indigenous, Latina/o and other nurses of color experiences with racism.

-- The insights and recommendations of Black, Indigenous, Latinx and other nurses of color are vital to ground our thinking, and to guide our actions.
+- The insights and recommendations of Black, Indigenous, Latina/o and other nurses of color are vital to ground our thinking, and to guide our actions.

 - We pledge to listen deeply and with respect to any and all expressions of anger, rage, despair and grief arising from racism.